Back To Top

 Is ceramic or ionic hair dryer best for curly hair?

-Both of these technologies have their benefits, including when it comes to drying and styling curly hair.
-According to Smith, "Ionic is best suited for thicker, dry, and/or frizzy curly hair due to its ability to lock in moisture and leave behind a soft, smooth finish."
+Both technologies have their benefits, including when it comes to drying and styling curly hair, but there are some distinctions you can make if you're torn between the two.
+"Ionic is best suited for thicker, dry, and/or frizzy curly hair due to its ability to lock in moisture and leave behind a soft, smooth finish," Smith confirms.

 Thompson agrees: "The ionic technology produces negative ions while you dry and style to neutralize the positive static charge on hair which reduces frizz and flyaways."